Your compliance with OSHA’s 2023 permanent safety rules is more important than ever. Failing to do so make you a target for an OSHA inspection.

 OSHA’s employee protection requirements are NOT optional.
 Failure to comply with these regulations can open you up to severe fines, penalties, and possibly even lawsuits from your employees.
 However, you can reduce your risk of financial and legal ramifications if you know which of OSHA’s rules are required for your practice and how to prepare for a surprise OSHA inspection.

 There’s too much at stake for you to face navigating OSHA employee protection guidelines and mandates alone.
-By attending this upcoming online training, you’ll receive specifics on exactly how to adhere to practice-required OSHA rules and decrease your chances of being an OSHA audit target.
+By attending this online training, you’ll receive specifics on exactly how to adhere to practice-required OSHA rules and decrease your chances of being an OSHA audit target.

 Matthew Deffebach, JD is a partner at Haynes and Boone and is the chair of the firm’s OSHA and Workplace Disasters Practice Group.
 He assists healthcare clients to implement preventative measures to minimize OSHA claims and reduce their exposure to litigation.
 Matt is board certified in labor and employment law.